Economics (ECO)

 ECO 4303.
 Development Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2013 and ECO 2023, or their equivalents, with a grade of "C-" or better.
+Prerequisite: Completion of ECO 2013 and ECO 2023, or their equivalents, with a grade of "C-" or better.
 Specific economic problems of developing countries and national groupings; basic approaches to economic development; major proposals for accelerating development; role of planning; and trade, aid, and economic integration.
 (Formerly titled "Economics of Developing Countries.")
-Differential Tuition: $126.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ECO 4413.
 Game Theory.
 (3-0) 3 Credit Hours.

-Prerequisites: ECO 3013 and MAT 1133, or their equivalents, with a "C-" or better.
+Prerequisite: ECO 3013 and MAT 1133, or their equivalents, with a "C-" or better.
 A study of strategic decision-making in interactive situations, with an emphasis on economics and business applications, including oligopolies, pricing, bargaining, and incentive contracts.
 The strategic role of commitment, credibility, unpredictability, and pre-emption are explored.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4513.
 Industrial Organization.
 (3-0) 3 Credit Hours.